shawnmgoulet/teachosm-for-school/Modules/Module4-EditingOpenStreetMap.md

 * * *

-# Introduction
+### **Introduction**

 By now you have your OpenStreetMap account, you’re familiar with the OpenStreetMap interface, you’ve located an area of interest, and you’re ready to map.
-In this module, we take control of the **iD editor** and learn to add our own geographic data to the map.
+In this module, we take control of the **iD Editor** and learn to add our own geographic data to the map.
 At the end of this module, you will be able to add simple features to OpenStreetMap, give those features descriptive ‘tags’, navigate the iD interface to personalize your controls, and understand how to use iD’s Help facility.

 * * *

-# Student Activity
+## **Student Activity**

 1. Log in to OpenStreetMap